logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

 #### Star schema data model

-When choosing Star Schema data model all tables are children of the parent (the left most) feature group, which has all foreign keys for its children feature groups.
+When choosing Star Schema data model all tables are children of the parent (the left most) feature group, which has all foreign keys for its child feature groups.

 <p align="center">
   <figure>